Commercial Driver's License (CDL) Medical Certification Requirements - FAQs

 the descriptions above for interstate commerce.

-- Once you have determined that you operate or will operate in interstate
+- (2) Once you have determined whether you operate or will operate in interstate

 or intrastate commerce, you must determine whether you operate (or expect to operate)

 in a non-excepted or excepted status.
 This decision will tell you to which of the four types of commerce you must self-certify.

 - You operate in excepted status when you drive a CMV only for the following excepted activities:

 - To transport school children and/or school staff between home and school;